Distributed Vehicular Computing at the Dawn of 5G: a Survey

-\textbf{Rapid Topology Change and High mobility:} The high speed and unpredictable moving patterns of vehicles severely constrain the serviceability, i.e., the ability to provide computing services to the initiator vehicles~\cite{wang2016serviceability}.
-VANETs require high mobility and awareness of the location of nearby vehicles.
-Each vehicle should know the correct position of other vehicles in the network at all times to cope with emergency situations~\cite{shrestha2018challenges}.
-The relative speed of the participating vehicles ranges between dozens of kilometres per hour (vehicles in the same direction in urban environments) and over 280 kilometres per hour (vehicles moving in different directions or along highways).
-Thus, local VANET members may join or leave the network in a very short time, leading to rapid and frequent topology changes~\cite{da2014data,lu2014connected}.
-Besides that, traffic congestion challenges the scalability of VANETs.
-Traffic congestion is experienced due to increase in regular traffic(i.e. rush hours), a predictable part, and to incidents, a non-negligible unpredictable part~\cite{zhou2019erl}.
-This phenomenon leads to large volumes of data in some urban areas and may reveal limitations in the scalability of VANET communication, and unreliabilities~\cite{araniti2013lte}.
+\textbf{Rapid Topology Change and High mobility:} The relative speed between vehicles ranges from tens of Km/h (vehicles travelling in the same direction on an urban street) to over 280 Km/h (vehicles travelling in opposite directions on a highway).
+Thus, vehicles may be members of a given VANET for only a very short time leading to rapid and frequent network topology changes~\cite{da2014data,lu2014connected}.
+Additionally, traffic congestion can be predictable (e.g., due to rush hours) and unpredictable (e.g., due to traffic accidents)~\cite{zhou2019erl}.
+These phenomena lead to large volumes of data (due to frequent updates) in some urban areas and may run into limitations in VANET-based application scalability~\cite{araniti2013lte}.